AllocZero/EfficientDynamoDb/website/docs/dev_guide/configuration/retry-strategies.md

 ---
 id: retry-strategies
 title: Retry Strategies
-slug: ../dev-guide/retry-strategies
+slug: ../dev-guide/configuration/retry-strategies
 ---

 ## Why do you need retries

-When working with DynamoDB, you may face errors that can be solved by retrying the operation.
+While working with DynamoDB, it's common to encounter transient errors, such as rate limiting.
-Rate limiting happens often and is considered a _normal (to some degree)_ behavior that should be handled appropriately.
+Many of these errors are considered _normal_ behavior, to some degree, and should be handled appropriately.
+Implementing effective retry strategies ensures smooth operations, mitigating the impact of such occasional disruptions.
+Understanding why and how to handle retries in DynamoDB is crucial for consistent performance and resilience.

+Though the concept of implementing retries might seem straightforward, the actual execution can be complex and error-prone.
+If retries are set up incorrectly, they can easily overwhelm your system.
+With DynamoDB, a poor retry strategy can increase the cost and latency of your application.

 ## Retries in EfficientDynamoDb

 **EfficientDynamoDb** aims to simplify retries so that you don't have to handle them in your business layer.
-You can specify a desired `RetryStrategy` for every retriable issue that may happen while interacting with DynamoDB.
+You can specify a desired `RetryStrategy` for every retriable issue that can happen while interacting with DynamoDB.

 EfficientDynamoDb supports retries for the following errors: